dywoq/zero/README.md

 # Zero

-Zero - is an operating system, written in Rust.
+Zero - is an open-source operating system, written in Rust.
 Its goal is to be ABI stable, to support the most-used architectures and provide modern, clean SDKs and tools.

 # Roadmap